microsoft/ADBench/docs/cpp/Modules.md

     - ```cpp
       virtual TOutput output()
       ```
-        Convertes internally saved outputs into the format specified by the runner.
+        Converts internally saved outputs into the format specified by the runner.
     </span>

 4. For each class add an exported factory function just below class implementation as follows: